-Several millions of registered voters came out in their numbers, lined up and waited hours upon hours under the hot sun and in the pouring rain sometimes with bullets flying over their heads all in an effort to vote for change and not just change but positive change.
-They waited and voted for the man they feel can bring the change Nigeria needs.
+Several millions of registered voters came out in their numbers somewhere in March 28-29 2015, lined up and waited hours and hours under the hot sun and in the pouring rain, sometimes with bullets flying over their heads, all in an effort to vote for change and not just change but positive change.
+They waited and voted for the man they felt could bring the change Nigeria needs.

 The question now becomes; Can Buhari fix Nigeria?
 Can General Buhari bring the positive change Nigeria needs?

-Although several factors contributed to why President Jonathan lost the elections, all those factors converge at a point but to make things easier to understand, I will first group them under two categories.
+Although several factors contributed to why President Jonathan lost the elections, all those factors converge at a point but to make things easier to understand, I will like to group them under two categories.
 The economic and the security factors.

 As most of you know, the number one reason Jonathan lost to General Buhari was the issue of Boko Haram but that was also perhaps the number one reason most Nigerians got wrong.
 We cannot fully discuss the issue of Boko Haram without first mentioning illiteracy.
 Even their name implies.
 “Boko Haram” which simply translates “Western education is evil”, hates quality/proper education.